johnwesely/Sign-Up-Form/README.md

 # Sign-Up-Form
-Sign-up from created for practice with styling forms in CSS.
+Sign-up from created for practice styling forms in CSS.